cedricwalter/cedricwalter.github.io/_posts/2006-05-28-opencomment-will-use-ajax.md

 | ![](/assets/images/2006/03/opencomment.jpg) | I am restarting the development of OpenComment, and found that the existing code wont be practical without using AJAX.
 That’s why I am now integrating AJAX in openComment where it make sense: - Comments rating, - Comments filtering, - Administration function. |
 |---|---|

-After looking on the market which framework can help me to achieve these goals, I found [<span style="font-weight: bold;">xajax 0.2.4](http://www.xajaxproject.org/)
+After looking on the market which framework can help me to achieve these goals, I found [xajax 0.2.4](http://www.xajaxproject.org/)

-<span class="logo" style="font-style: italic;">xajax<span style="font-style: italic;"> is an open source PHP class library that allows you to easily create powerful, web-based, AJAX applications using HTML, CSS, #JavaScript, and PHP.
-Applications developed with xajax can asynchronously call server-side PHP functions and update content *without reloading the page*<span style="font-style: italic;">.
+<span class="logo" style="font-style: italic;">xajax is an open source PHP class library that allows you to easily create powerful, web-based, AJAX applications using HTML, CSS, #JavaScript, and PHP.
+Applications developed with xajax can asynchronously call server-side PHP functions and update content *without reloading the page*.

  # how"></a>